stevenbell/stevenbell.github.com/index.markdown

 sbell _ ece.tufts.edu

 I am on leave for Spring 2020, but I'll generally be on campus one day a week.
-Send me an email if you'd like to schedule a meeting.
+You can see when I'll be around on [this calendar](https://calendar.google.com/calendar/embed?src=jqv8i8fejpbggot1r8k7qooqoc%40group.calendar.google.com&ctz=America%2FNew_York); send me an email if you'd like to schedule a meeting.

 If you're interested in working in my research lab, [please read this first](working_with_me).